 If you’re looking for a cardioid lavalier microphone, the Sennheiser ME4 is one of the best options.
-It’s simple and straightforward, and it does its job well.
-You don’t get some of the extra features or connectivity options of the aforementioned options on our list, but the cardioid polar pattern will eliminate ambient noises better than the omnidirectional microphones.
+It’s straightforward, and it does its job well.
+You don’t get some of the extra features or connectivity options of the aforementioned options on our list.
+Still, the cardioid polar pattern will eliminate ambient noises better than the omnidirectional microphones.

 The best lavalier microphones: Notable mentions

-There are tons of great lavalier microphone options out there, but this article would go on forever if we tried to cover them all.
-We’ll keep this section updated with all the lavalier microphones that might be worth considering:
+There are tons of excellent lavalier microphones, but this article would go on forever if we tried to cover them all.
+We’ll keep this section updated with all the lavs that might be worth considering:

-- Audio-Technica ATR3350xiS: This omnidirectional lavalier features a physical on/off switch on the cable.
+- Audio-Technica ATR3350xiS ($29 at Amazon): This omnidirectional lavalier features a physical on/off switch on the cable.
 It also has an in-line battery pack to power the condenser microphone.

-- Audio-Technica PRO 70: If you’re interested in recording an instrument rather than a person, this is the lavalier to get.
-It includes an instrument adapter for recording acoustic guitar, as well as a low-frequency roll-off and cardioid polar pattern.
+- Audio-Technica PRO 70 ($149 at Amazon): If you’re interested in recording an instrument rather than a person, this is the cardioid lavalier to get.
+It includes an instrument adapter for recording acoustic guitar and a low-frequency roll-off.

-- Boya M1: If you simply want an ultra-cheap lavalier microphone, the Boya M1 is a great value.
-It might not sound as good as the other options on our list, but it comes with a super long cable and all the accessories you need to start recording right from your mobile device.
+- Boya M1 ($14 at Amazon): If you want an ultra-cheap lav, the Boya M1 is a great value.
+It might not sound as good as the other options on our list, but it comes with a super long cable and all the accessories you need to start recording from your mobile device.

-- Sennheiser MKE 40: One of the best cardioid lavalier microphone options, this professional lavalier will cost you a pretty penny.
+- Sennheiser MKE 40 ($14 at Amazon): One of the best cardioid lavalier microphone options, this professional lavalier will cost you a pretty penny.
 With that money, you do get a very premium experience, including a hardshell briefcase to carry the microphone and its accessories in.

 - Shure WL93: Shure is a well-known brand in the microphone industry, and delivers a solid lavalier microphone with the WL93.
 It used a 4-pin connector, so you’ll need to connect this lavalier to a compatible transmitter pack.

-- Shure MVL: This mobile lavalier microphone is great for vloggers and other creators, as it includes a windscreen, clip, and carrying pouch.
+- Shure MVL ($69 at Amazon): This mobile lavalier microphone is great for vloggers and other creators, as it includes a windscreen, clip, and carrying pouch.

-- Sony ECM-LV1: With two omnidirectional microphone capsules, the Sony ECM-LV1 captures stereo sound.
+- Sony ECM-LV1 ($29 at Amazon): With two omnidirectional microphone capsules, the Sony ECM-LV1 captures stereo sound.
 While mono is typically fine for most vocal recordings, if you find you need a stereo recording the Sony ECM-LV1 is a great option.

-- Sony ECM77B: While expensive, this lavalier from Sony promises to deliver great sound quality.
+- Sony ECM77B ($277 at Amazon): While expensive, this lavalier from Sony promises to deliver great sound quality.